TSA Travel Restrictions, Regulations and Requirements

 Important travel requirements

-When traveling domestically within the United States, it is important to check travel requirements on your destination State Department's website >> https://travel.state.gov/content/travel.html Some states are requiring you to be tested for COVID19 before you arrive and / or quarantine for 14 days once you arrive at your destination.
+When traveling domestically within the United States, it is important to check travel requirements on your destination State Department's website >> https://travel.state.gov/content/travel.html

 3-1-1 for carry-ons = 3.4 ounce bottle or less; 1 quart-sized, clear, plastic, zip-top bag; 1 bag per passenger placed in screening bin.
 One-quart bag per person limits the total liquid volume each traveler can bring.
 3.4 oz. container size is a security measure.